 Any applicant denied assistance from the Program has the right to appeal this decision.
 The appeal must be made in writing to the County.
-The County has 30 days to review the appeal, seek recommendations from the Loan Review Committee or the Board of Supervisors, and respond in writing to the applicant.
+The County has 30 days to review the appeal, seek recommendations from the Loan Review CommitteeLRC or the Board of Supervisors, and respond in writing to the applicant.

-Participants will be required to sign a Program Dispute Resolution procedure (Attachment 6) which provides the following steps toward reaching a resolution:
+Participants will be required to sign a Program Dispute Grievance Resolution Procedure (Attachment 6) which provides the following steps toward reaching a resolution:

 Any applicant denied assistance from the Program has the right to appeal.
-An appeal should include a statement explaining your reason for appeal.
+An appeal should include a statement explaining your the reason for appeal.
 The appeal must be made in writing to:

+El Dorado County

+Department of Human Services Chief Administrative Office, HCED

+Programs

-El Dorado County Department of Human Services, HCED Programs 3057 Briw Road, Suite A Placerville, CA 95667 Attn: HCED Manager
+3057 Briw Road, Suite A330 Fair Lane, Building A

+Placerville, CA 95667 Attn: HCED Manager

-El Dorado County has 30 days to review the appeal, seek recommendations from the Loan Review Committee or the Board of Supervisors, and respond in writing to the applicant.
+El Dorado County has 30 days to review the appeal, seek recommendations from the Loan Review Committee LRC or the Board of Supervisors, and respond in writing to the applicant.